mi3nts/centralHub/Sound&LightningModule.md

 ### Step 1

-Align the DFR Analog Sound Level Meter along the right side of the 3-D Printed Base.
-The large hole of the Base should be on the top left.
+Align the DFRobot Analog Sound Level Meter along the right side of the 3-D Printed Base.
+The large hole of the Base should be on the top left and the wire port of the DFRobot Analog Sound Level meter should be pointing down.
 See image for reference.
 Take four M3 bolts and slide an M3 washer onto each.
 Insert them into the four corners of the Meter and through the Base.
 Add an M3 washer and then an M3 nut to the opposite side and tighten.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_112242.jpg?raw=true" width="262" height="225"/> <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_115304.jpg?raw=true" width="262" height="225"/> <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_115936.jpg?raw=true" width="262" height="225"/>